benjamin-heasly/geffenlab-ephys-pipeline/pipeline-configurations.md

 ## Geffen lab nextflow `.config` file

-When running the pipeline, specify your Nextflow `.config` file on the command line using using `-C`.
+When running the Geffen lab pipeline, specify your Nextflow `.config` file on the command line using using `-C`.
 For example:

 ```
 NXF_DISABLE_PARAMS_TYPE_DETECTION=1 ./nextflow-25.04.6-dist \